 On April 9, 2018, we completed the acquisition of TCA for a cash purchase price of \$275 million.
 The acquisition is expected to benefit the Company as the RIA portion of our industry is growing and the Company expects to leverage the ETRADE brand to accelerate growth.
-The Company also expects this acquisition to help bolster the Company's ability to retain customers in need of specialized customer service engagement.
-For additional information, see Note 15-Subsequent Event.
+For additional information, see Note 2-Business Acquisition.